 For learning related challenges, students with ADHD receive helpful practical assistance from CTLR (Center for Teaching and Learning Resources) and on campus and Student Accessibility Services.

-John Young, MD, Psychiatrist at Counseling of Addison County (CSAC) guidelines ADHD Diagnosis
+Counseling of Addison County (CSAC) guidelines for requesting assessment for ADHD diagnosis and psychopharmacological treatment:

 INFORMATION SHEET REGARDING ASSESSMENT FOR ATTENTION DEFICIT HYPERACTIVITY DISORDER (ADHD) – John Young, MD